[Updated on June 5, 2020]

 - IEC 62304, ISO27001, SOC2 Type 2, and a few other standards

-- MFi Program by Apple
+- MFi Program

 - HITECH Act, GDPR, and other regulations

-The patient data should always be traveling to and from the app in an encrypted format over a secure connection.
+Patient data should always be traveling to and from the app in an encrypted format over a secure connection.

 APIs & Integrations